opencybersecurityalliance/stix-shifter/stix_shifter_modules/azure_log_analytics/README.md

-# Azure Sentinel Connector
+# Azure Log Analytics Connector

 ## Data Source
-Microsoft Azure Sentinel is a scalable, cloud-native, security information event management (SIEM) and security orchestration automated response (SOAR) solution.
-Azure Sentinel delivers intelligent security analytics and threat intelligence across the enterprise, providing a single solution for alert detection, threat visibility, proactive hunting, and threat response.
+Microsoft Azure Log Analytics is a tool to run queries on data collected by different Azure services.
+A Log Analytics workspace needs to be created to collect logs from Azure services.
+The connector can run Kusto Query Language (KQL) queries to search logs in the workspace.

 ## API and Logs

-[Log Analytics REST API](https://learn.microsoft.com/en-us/rest/api/loganalytics/) has been used to search three types of Azure Sentinel logs:
+Currently, [Log Analytics REST API](https://learn.microsoft.com/en-us/rest/api/loganalytics/) has been used to search three types of Azure Sentinel logs:

 1. Security Alert
 2. Security Events
 3. Security Incidents

 Therefore, three dialects has been set in the from_stix mapping file.
+More data tables will be supported in future.

 Azure SDK for Python is used in order to make API calls to Log Analytics API.
 Mainly two libraries are used: